Programming Radios for FMS Offseason

 When using the FMS Offseason software, the typical networking setup is to use a single access point with a single SSID and WPA key.
 This means that the radios should all be programmed to connect to this network, but with different IPs for each team.
-The Team version of the FRC Bridge Configuration Utility has an FMS-Lite mode that can be used to do this configuration.
+The Team version of the FRC® Bridge Configuration Utility has an FMS Offseason mode that can be used to do this configuration.

 Before you begin using the software: